UbhiTS/AspNetCoreRateLimitRegex/README.md

 ```

 If the `ProtectUrlUnmatched` is true for a rule then all the matched paths will count under one Limit.
 E.g.
-`get:/api/values/.*/Users/list` matches all the below and will be able to call the url only 5 times in 5 minutes regardless of the caller.
+`get:/api/values/.*/Users/list` matches all the below calls and you will be able to call the API endpoint only 5 times in 5 minutes regardless of the caller.
 ```
 1. get:/api/values/microsoft/Users/list
 2. get:/api/values/google/Users/list